rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The first known true standardised gold coins have attributed to Lydian society back in 640 BC.
-Slowly over time the gold and silver contents of the coins became less important, and currencies as a proxy for trust, became slowly more dependent trust in the system rather than the real value of the currency.
+Slowly over time the gold and silver contents of the coins became less important.
+Currencies as a proxy for trust, slowly became more dependent on trust in the system rather than the real value of the currency.
 In 806 AD, this culminated in the first use of paper money in China.
 Since these events, the form of money has varied based on societal conditions.
 Because of its functional utility, money in the form of bank notes backed by gold has been a popular form of money that has been used in European society since 1440 [@The_Gold_Standard].

 By the end of the 1900s Europe had a system of many national currencies.
-The value of these currency was maintained on a national level, often using the gold standard [@The_Gold_Standard].
-Meanwhile private banks act as a trustworthy and secure institution, allowing people to store their money, while they could make a profit lending that money out.
-For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent.
+These currency was maintained on a national level often ensuring its value on the gold standard [@The_Gold_Standard].
+Meanwhile private banks act as trustworthy and secure institutions, allowing people to store their money while they made a profit lending that money out.
+For international and cross-currency trade, people would swap different currencies in exchanges when needed, but because of the localised nature of society this was infrequent for individuals.

 This system worked fine in an era where most exchange was done by cash, and most trade was done within national borders.
-But as the world became more connected and digital, different solutions had to be built on top of the old system to respond to the changing demands of the population.
+But as the world became more connected and digitalised, different solutions had to be patched into the old system to be able to respond to the changing demands of the population.
 Private banks, who were once used only for large transactions and money storage, got a more and more central role in day to day transactions.
 In effect the system as we see it today has accrued a lot of technical debt as the its requirements changed over time.
 As a result a number of inefficiencies have emerged from this technical debt.

 First, international money transfer.
-Even within the euro-system this can often take up to a week.
+Even within the euro-system this can often take up to a week due to the way banks are interconnected, even the new SEPA transfers can take 1-2 business days.
 Second, banks as private institutions are vulnerable to bankruptcy.
-This makes them a "financial"on their semi-central point of failure, that take a good portion of the financial system with it.
+This makes them a "financial" semi-central point of failure, that take a good portion of the financial system with it.
 Third, transactions are dependent on bank IT systems.
 This makes them a "technical" semi-central point of failure, potentially leaving people unable to purchase their essentials.
 Fourth, people are tightly coupled to their banks.
 While having multiple bank accounts is possible, a lack of standardisation and interoperability makes people easily dependent on their one bank and its features.
+Finally fifth, with banks at the helm of all transactions innovation is limited to those who have most to lose from any form of change.

+With the rise of e-commerce, methods of payment that allow the user to transact over large distances are becoming essential.
+With our economies are moving online, our money can no longer lag behind.
+A new currency is needed that can provide near instantaneous money transfer across borders without any intermediary parties that needlessly increase the complexity.

+Additionally, the new system should allow for new innovative initiatives, perhaps supporting some basic financial primitives.
+A new digital payment system could be able to integrate with, or even itself implement a continent wide system for e-invoicing, e-receipts, e-identity, and e-signatures into one system.
+This would have a profound impact on all of international trade, tightly integrating most financial tools into one universal system.

+This thesis provides a design for EuroToken, a prototype for a Central Bank Digital Currency.
+Its primary purpose is to implement, for the first time, a currency that is: digital, central bank issued, universally accessible, peer-to-peer and price stable.
+Our unique design stems from an analysis of the fundamental challenges distributed technologies face today and exploring how an institution with the reliability, experience and reach of the European Central Bank (ECB) might provide solutions.

+This thesis is also accompanied by a prototype implementation [@GatewayCode] [@SuperAppCode] of the digital Euro.
+This implementation provides a demonstration of the feature set, including a connection to the existing IBAN-based banking system to allow exchange between the two types of Euro.

 # Problem description

+Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer?

 Over last century the world of finance has gone through significant paradigm shifts.
 Currencies traditionally started as a bottom up distributed system based